 BIPEDAL ROBOT Traversal modules installed: - two legs - four legs Detection systems installed: - cameras

-That being said, the Builder pattern doesn't make much sense on small, simple classes as the added logic for building them just adds more complexity.
+Note: The Builder pattern doesn't make much sense on small, simple classes as the added logic for building them just adds more complexity.

-We need to clone an object, but may not know its exact type, parameters, they may not all be assigned through the constructor itself or may depend on system state at a particular point during the runtime.
+We need to clone an object, but may not know its exact type, or parameters, they may not all be assigned through the constructor itself or may depend on the system state at a particular point during the runtime.

 If we try to do it directly we'll add a lot of dependencies branching in our code, and it may not even work at the end.